 Nashville is expensive to visit because it is one of the prime locations for many tourists, and the cost of living is high due to the rising demand of people settling in the city.
 That said, you can still visit Nashville on a budget by choosing affordable lodging, food, and dining locations and spending your time doing affordable things in the music city.

 Keep reading as I dive into the details of how much it would cost to visit Nashville – the Athens of the South.
 Plus, I will share with you some tips on how to visit Nashville on a budget and explore the reasons that make it a costly tourist spot.

 Why Listen to Me?
-I’ve lived and worked in Nashville for 12+ years.
-My family own and operate the Musicians Hall of Fame and Museum in downtown Nashville so we interact with Nashville visitors everyday.
-I’m not only a local but have also been a visitor to the city.
+I've lived and worked in Nashville for 12+ years.
+My family owns and operates the Musicians Hall of Fame and Museum in downtown Nashville, so we interact with Nashville visitors every day.
+I'm not only a local but have also been a visitor to the city.
 Learn more about me here.

 Let’s start with Food comes first.
 Nashville's $20-per-person meals are delicious.
 However, a lunch at a city's fine dining or specialty restaurant may cost up to $50.
 Southern comfort cuisine, sizzling chicken, and our legendary barbecue are worth it too!